Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly ties usage to a previous stop_comfyui call and mentions support for both Desktop and Python installs.
-It does not explicitly state when not to use it, but the context is clear.
-Alternatives like restart_comfyui are implied.
+The description explicitly states the prerequisite 'using process info saved from a previous stop_comfyui call' and compatibility with Desktop app and manual Python installs.
+It does not mention when not to use or provide alternatives like restart_comfyui, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.